This program is administered

 by the Department of Health Care Services (DHCS).

 To have a healthy baby — One of the best things you can do is see a doctor early and often.

 The Medi-Cal Access Program provides pregnant women with comprehensive coverage for a low cost with no copayments or deductibles for its covered services.
 Their newborns may be covered by the Medi-Cal Access Infant Program.
-Medi-Cal Access Program is for middle-income families who don’t have health insurance and whose income is too high for no-cost Medi-Cal.
-AIM is also available to women who have private health insurance plans that doesn’t cover maternity services or with a maternity-only deductible or copayment greater than $500.
-You can read more about Coordination of Benefts between your private health insurance plan and the AIM health plans in the Glossary of Terms in this AIM handbook.
-If you are enrolled in AIM, your baby is eligible for coverage in the Medi-Cal Access Infant Program for up to two years, unless your baby is enrolled in employer-sponsored insurance or no-cost Medi-Cal or your income no longer qualifies at your infant’s first birthday.
+Medi-Cal Access Program is for middle-income families who do not have health insurance and whose income is too high for no-cost Medi-Cal.
+Medi-Cal Access Program is also available to women who have other health insurance plans that doesn’t cover maternity services or with a maternity-only deductible or copayment greater than $500.
+You can read more about Coordination of Benefits between your other health insurance plan and the Medi-Cal Access Program health plan in the Glossary of Terms.
+If you are enrolled in Medi-Cal Access Program, your baby is eligible for coverage in the Medi-Cal Access Infant Program for up to two years, unless your baby is enrolled in employer sponsored insurance or no-cost Medi-Cal or your income no longer qualifies at your infant’s first birthday.

 Services available for your baby through the DHCS Medi-Cal Health Care Delivery System

 Medi-Cal currently provides a core set of health benefits, including doctor visits, hospital care, immunization, pregnancy-related services and nursing home care, if medically necessary.
 For a majority of enrollees, Medi-Cal provides covered services through the managed care delivery system in all 58 counties, although services may be accessed on a fee-for-service basis.